jaketay/docs/app/installation/Installing_Jirafe_for_Magento.md

 ##Installing with Magento Connect

 1. Download the Jirafe for Magento package.
-(Or receive a copy from your Jirafe representative).

-__*NOTE: If you use Magento’s Compilation Mode, disable it before installing Jirafe by going to System > Tools > Compilation and clicking “Disable”.
+(Or receive a copy from your Jirafe representative). <br>__*NOTE: If you use Magento’s Compilation Mode, disable it before installing Jirafe by going to System > Tools > Compilation and clicking “Disable”.
 You can run the compilation process and re-enable compilation mode after installing Jirafe.*__

 2. Log in to the Magento Connect Manager.
 In the Magento Admin, go to System > Magento Connect > Magento Connect Manager.